hulladev/args/README.md

 # Output: Hello, Alice!

 # Using an option and a flag
-$ ts-node cli.ts Bob -g Hi -y
+$ ts-node cli.ts Bob --greeting=Hi -y
 # Output: HI, BOB!

 # Using the default value